Cash up in a retail environment

 • 💡Familiarise yourself with common cash-handling terminology (float, shortfall, overage, reconciliation) and use it correctly in written or verbal evidence.

 • 💡Use specific examples from your work experience or case studies to illustrate your answers.
-For instance, describe a time you handled a difficult customer and how you applied the company's complaint procedure.
+For instance, when discussing customer service, describe a time you handled a difficult customer and the steps you took to resolve the issue.

 Common Mistakes